-Upon completion of review by MCAP’s CPO, if the above steps fail to resolve your concern to your satisfaction, your issue may be reviewed by the Privacy Commissioner of Canada who you may contact at any time in this process, by writing to:
+If the above steps fail to resolve your concern to your satisfaction, you may submit your issue to the Privacy Commissioner of Canada, who you may contact at any time in this process, by writing to:

 The Privacy Commissioner of Canada